Sahibdeep26/WeatherForecastApp/README.md

 - If you want you can also you different weather api's.
 The link of the api, I have provided in the script.js file just happens to be free thats why I used that, which is why it might not be always correct.

+- The images used in this weather app are all from https://www.pexels.com/ and are free